-- The real-time output data of L1Topo to the CTP consist of individual bits indicating whether - a specific algorithm passed or not plus an overflow bit.
+- 168 The real-time output data of L1Topo to the CTP consist of individual bits indicating whether - a specific algorithm passed or not, plus an overflow bit.
 The resulting trigger data are - expected to exhibit a rather small volume.
-They will be transmitted to CTP optically or - electrically.
-A single fibre-optical ribbon connection per module that carries 48 fibres, - running through the front panel of the module is provided for this purpose.
-A mezzanine
+They will be transmitted to the CTP optically or - electrically.
+A single fibre-optical ribbon connection per module that carries 48 fibres,

-- board will be required to interface L1Topo to the CTPCORE module electrically via 32 - 155 LVDS signals at low latency.
+- 172 running through the front panel of the module, is provided for this purpose.
+A mezzanine - board will be required to interface L1Topo to the CTPCORE module electrically via 32 - 174 LVDS signals at low latency.

-156 2.2 Error Handling
+2.2 Error Handling

-- 157 Input data are protected by several error detection schemes.
+- 176 Input data are protected by several error detection schemes.
 The MGT hardware blocks can - detect link errors and code errors.
 Additional protection is achieved by cyclic redundancy - check characters included in the real-time data.
 Errors of all types will be monitored and the - error counter will be incremented for any bunch clock cycle where there is at least one error - in any input channel.
 Detailed information of the specific error will be stored in expert - registers.
 Detection of an error will enforce zeroing the real-time data for the affected events.

-2.3 Latency
+182 2.3 Latency

-- A breakdown of the estimated latency of the real-time path of the L1Topo is given in the - 165 ATLAS TDAQ System Phase-1 Upgrade Technical Design Report [1.1].
+- A breakdown of the estimated latency of the real-time path of the L1Topo is given in the - ATLAS TDAQ System Phase-1 Upgrade Technical Design Report [1.1].

-166 2.4 Readout Data Path
+2.4 Readout Data Path

-- 167 Upon receipt of an L1Accept all L1Topo real-time output data will be captured and sent to - the DAQ.
+- Upon receipt of an L1Accept all L1Topo real-time output data will be captured and sent to - the DAQ.
 Input data capture can be made dependent on possible occurrence of reception - errors, or be fixed, software programmable.
-The number of slices worth of data per bunch - tick is programmable up to 3????.
-Data are pipelined and de-randomized on the processors - and then serialized onto the backplane links to the ROD/hub modules.
-Region-of-Interest data - (RoI) are captured separately and made available to the higher level triggers via the RoI - 173 builder.
+The number of slices worth of data per bunch - tick is programmable.
+Data are pipelined and de-randomized on the processors and then - serialized onto the backplane links to the ROD/hub modules.
+Region-of-Interest data (RoI) - can be captured separately and made available to the higher level triggers via the RoI builder, - if required. - 193 Further details are found in section 3, the further processing of readout data in the RODs is - 194 described in [1.9].